 The best iPhone Hacks, Tips and Tricks To Unlock The Full Potential of iOS

 Apple iOS has so many features that no story or review can cover everything.
 But we’ve put together our favorite iPhone hacks, tips, tricks, and secrets that you can put into action this very instant, and become an iPhone expert in 2021.
-These iPhone Hacks, Tips, and Tricks will make you familiar with unique features on your phone.
+These iPhone Hacks, Tips, and Tricks will make you familiar with unique features on your iPhone.
 Therefore, helping in using it to its full potential.
 So without further ado, here are the best iPhone hacks, tips and tricks in 2021:

 Shift Your Keyboard Left or Right